openml/automlbenchmark/README.md

 Documentation: https://openml.github.io/automlbenchmark/

 ### Features:
-* Curated suites of benchmarking datasets
+* Curated suites of benchmarking datasets from OpenML (TODO: add study link)
 * Includes a [wide range of AutoML systems](https://openml.github.io/automlbenchmark/automl_overview.html)
 * [New AutoML systems can be added](https://github.com/openml/automlbenchmark/tree/master/docker) as Docker images
 * Execute experiments locally or on AWS (see below)

-In the future, we also aim to add support for sharing benchmarking results on OpenML.
+Current limitations (which will be addressed in future versions):
+* AutoML systems are always run under their default settings.
+* The benchmark datasets currently only cover classification
+* We don't automatically share the evaluations on OpenML yet.

 ## Quickstart